sarinaditya/message_queue/README.md

 # Why should I use this?

 * It's fast.
 Crazy fast.
-My three-year-old laptop can push over 6,000,000 messages per second between threads, _including_ the overhead of allocating the messages.
+My three-year-old laptop can push almost 8,500,000 messages per second between threads, _including_ the overhead of allocating the messages.
 * It's easy.
 There are only 7 functions to learn, and you probably only need 6